mysticatea/eslint-plugin-node/docs/rules/no-missing-import.md

 # Disallow `import` declarations which import non-existence modules (`n/no-missing-import`)

-💼 This rule is enabled in the following configs: ✅ `recommended`, ☑️ `recommended-module`, ✔️ `recommended-script`.
+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-n#-configs).

 <!-- end auto-generated rule header -->

 This is similar to [no-missing-require](no-missing-require.md), but this rule handles `import` and `export` declarations.

-:warning: ECMAScript 2015 (ES6) does not define the lookup logic and Node does not support modules yet.
+⚠️ ECMAScript 2015 (ES6) does not define the lookup logic and Node does not support modules yet.
 So this rule spec might be changed in future.

 ## 📖 Rule Details

 This rule checks the file paths of `import` and `export` declarations.
 If the file paths don't exist, this reports these.

-Examples of :-1: **incorrect** code for this rule:
+Examples of 👎 **incorrect** code for this rule:

 ```js
 /*eslint n/no-missing-import: "error" */